0J33/MUW/README.md

 CSEN401 Game Project

+# Installation:

+    Download the `.zip` file and run the .exe or jar file.

 # Gameplay:

     After both players enter their name, each player gets to choose 3 champions and set one of them as a leader (You cannot choose a champion selected by another player) then you can start the game.